 The TEACH Grant Program awards grants to students who intend to teach.
 In turn, you must agree to serve as a full-time teacher in a high-need field in a school serving low-income students for at least four academic years within eight years of completing the program of study for which you received the grant.
 If you do not complete your service as a teacher, the grant will convert to a loan.
 Learn more >

-The Federal Stafford Loan Program provides loans at a low cost to students.
-There are two Stafford Loans that students are eligible for: Stafford Subsidized Loan and Stafford Unsubsidized Loan.
+The Federal Direct Loan Program provides loans at a low cost to students.
+There are two Direct Loans that students are eligible for: Direct Subsidized Loan and Direct Unsubsidized Loan.
 Both loans provide access to funds that students may not otherwise have.
 Learn more >

 Graduate PLUS Loan